barryclark/jekyll-now/_posts/2017-03-17-getting-rest-right.md

 author: jake_hall
 ---

 It seems everyone is building a REST API these days - this is great!
-There are some great public examples of how to do it right ([Stripe.com](http://www.stripe.com) - I'm looking at you!).
-Don't get me wrong, it's not easy, but there are a few key things you can do to make it easy for your consumers of the API.
+It's not easy, but there are a few key things you can do to make it easy for your consumers of your API.

 ## URLs represent a resource